BenHenderson09/Intel-8080-Emulator/README.md

-- `virtual void notifyInstructionHasBeenExecuted() = 0`: The purpose of this pure virtual function is to allow a `Processor` object to notify any object extending the `ProcessorObserver` object that an instruction has just finished executing.
+- `virtual void notifyInstructionHasBeenExecuted() = 0`: The purpose of this pure virtual function is to allow a `Processor` object to notify any object extending the `ProcessorObserver` class that an instruction has just finished executing.

 ### Class: `InputDevice`
 ```C++